 Critically question product reviews

-If an item from a rather unknown shop has 64 reviews, then that should make you think.
+If an item from a rather unknown shop has 64 reviews, that should make you think.
 Look at the reviews.
 Is there anything meaningful?
 Especially read the bad reviews, because these are usually real reviews, while the 5-star reviews can be bought in large quantities.

 Here is an example of very suspicious reviews that are not meaningful anyway.

-Take the product in hand on site
+Take the article in hand on site

 Our imprint has been set up as suggested.
 You will also find our extract from the commercial register there.

 And we always have an open ear for all concerns.
-Contact us with any questions – gladly also on the topic of dropshipping – at 044 809 70 44.
+Contact us with questions – gladly also on the topic of dropshipping – at 044 809 70 44.
 We look forward to hearing from you!